rohnar/climate-risk-map/README.md

 ## Purpose
 This is a UI prototype for a climate risk map available at: https://rohnar.github.io/climate-risk-map/
+Note: not mobile optimized!
 ## Technical Decisions

 ### Data Fetching/Filtering
 On mounting the component, data is parsed from the csv.
 Data is sorted by year and coordinates (year sorting gives an easy way to find the limits for the year selector, coordinate sorting comes in handy for clustering - see next section).

 Any filtering updates a seperate state containing the appropriate subset of data which is also accessed by the map.

+I put all data handling in a composable for convenience.
+This helped organize the different states, ex: to ensure location/year sorting for the map is preserved while allowing the table to have its own copy for sorting.

-#### One improvement here would be to seperate the map filtering and table filtering and fade out markers that are not included in the current filtered subset.
+One improvement here would be to seperate the map filtering and table filtering and fade out markers that are not included in the current filtered subset.
 For example, the map state would contain all points for the decade 2030 however another state of data would contain data matching an asset search.
 All markers matching the asset name search would be coloured in, the remaining would be faded.
+For the sake of map performance, I haven't implemented this.

 Ideally for a full stack project, we would paginate the data on the server/database ex: sql offset/limit or spring pageable.
 Since this is a demo static site I take array slices of the parsed data.